AttaMishwani/ReactCalc--Calculator/README.md

-Yes, you can include all the provided information in your README file.
-Here's the updated README with the live link included:

----

 # ReactCalc - Calculator 📱💻

 Welcome to **ReactCalc**!
 This is a sleek and responsive calculator built with React, designed to provide a smooth and intuitive user experience.
 Whether you're crunching numbers for work, school, or daily life, ReactCalc is here to help! 🎉